exosite/open_api_integration/README.md

 We allow services, which are published on Exosite Marketplace, to access [dispatcher APIs](https://pegasus-dispatcher.hosted.exosite.io) using a security Token as defined in below steps.

 ##### Step 1: define `x-exosite-token`
-In `schema`, add a attribute called `x-exosite-token`, the value can be any string, it will be used as the token when you try to call dispatcher.
+In `schema`, add a attribute called `x-exosite-token`, the value needs to be a **secure token**  provided when accessing the Murano Service API. it will be used as the token when you try to call dispatcher.

 An example (refer to this [minimalservice.yaml](./examples/minimalservice.yaml)):